Democratic Coalition of Namibia

 The Democratic Coalition of Namibia (DCN) was a political party in Namibia.

 History

 The DCN was founded in 1994 as the successor of the Namibia Patriotic Front (NPF) which already had a seat in Parliament.
 Several members of the Democratic Turnhalle Alliance and the Action Christian National also joined the new party.

 Election results

 The DCN contested the 1994 Namibian general election.
-After winning only one seat the party's sole representative in the National Assembly became party leader Moses Katjiuongua.
-The party failed to get a seat in the 1999 Namibian general election and did not contest the 2004 Namibian general election.
+After winning only one seat, the party's sole representative in the National Assembly became party leader Moses Katjiuongua.
+The party failed to win a seat in the 1999 Namibian general election and did not contest the 2004 Namibian general election.
 It was deregistered in 2009.